attributes-unlimited/html-au/articles/primeagen-htmx-lit.md

 ## When to know when mounted
 [mounted discussion](https://www.youtube.com/watch?v=z86ToVPx42Y&t=25m40s)

 html-au doesn't care.
-That is part of the custom element spec.
-The function of connectedCallback(){ .... your code}
+That is part of the custom element spec and the function of connectedCallback(){ .... your code}

 ## Don't want to use Typescript
-Do not have to use Typescript.
+Do not have to use Typescript in html-au.
 Types are there if you want them.

 [Typescript discussion](https://www.youtube.com/watch?v=z86ToVPx42Y&t=28m25s)